-Generally, it will take 3-10 days for employees to receive their results unless the rapid antigen test is used—in which case results will be known in 15 minutes.
+Generally, it will take 3-7 days for employees to receive their results from PCR or antibody tests.
 Actual timing may vary based on the volume of tests being processed by our Lab partners.
 For rapid tests, we provide same-day results.
-A vybe urgent care representative will contact them via phone to share their results and to answer any questions.
-Employees can also get their results from their patient portal.
+A vybe urgent care representative will only make phone contact with employees to share positive test results and to answer any questions.
+All test results are available to employees in their patient portal.

 - Negative: Infection is likely not COVID related.
 Employees should continue to exercise precautions such as frequent hand washing/sanitizing, wearing a mask in public, social distancing, staying home as much as possible, and other CDC recommendations.

 - Positive: Infection is COVID-19.
 Employee should stay home, separate from others in the household, continue to monitor symptoms, and call 911 if you have an emergency.

 - Positive: Indicates the presence of antibodies to COVID-19 and a high likelihood of prior infection.
 Some employees with past infections may not have experienced any symptoms.
 It is unclear if a positive test result means immunity against future COVID-19 infection.
 You should encourage healthy preventive measures in the workplace, including frequent hand washing/sanitizing, wearing a mask in public, social distancing, and staying home as much as possible.

 - Negative: Indicates tested negative for the COVID-19 IgG antibody.
 This means you have not been infected with COVID-19.
 Please note, it may take up to 21 days to produce detectable levels of antibodies following infection.
 If you had symptoms consistent with COVID-19 within the past 3 weeks and tested negative, repeat testing in 1-2 weeks may yield a positive result.